Welcome to our special newsletter edition for Plastic Free July! What's a better month to talk about freedom from plastic than July?

 That sounds great... so what's the problem?

-I'm still deciding what I think about bioplastics.
-It seems to me like they could be a great step forward as long as it's done carefully and with humans in mind, not corporations.
-Here's the article link again.
+Bioplastics seem like they could be a great step forward as long as it's done carefully and with humans in mind, not corporations.
+What do you think about the future of plastic?

 🏁 Checkpoint: This is the end of action step 4 of 4: REFLECT.